PlatformAwareProgramming/CloudClusters.jl/README.md

 The process of creating instances, until they are ready to be connected to the master process through worker processes instantiated in each of them via _Distributed.jl_, can be lengthy, depending on the provider.

 For each cluster node, a _worker process_ is created, whose _pids_ may be inspected using the ___workers___ function, passing the cluster handle as an argument.
-In the following code, the _pids_ of the cluster nodes are 2, 3, 4, and 5.
+In the following code, the _pids_ of the processes at the cluster nodes are 2, 3, 4, and 5.

 ```julia-repl
 julia> workers(my_first_cluster)